 Flash

-The BBC is moving, from 2008 onwards, to providing all its television content through Adobe Flash (once Macromedia Flash).
+The BBC provides all its iPlayer television content through Adobe Flash (once Macromedia Flash).
 This is a program, called a plug-in or Add-On, that allows BBC television and radio programmes to play in your web browser.
-If you do not have Flash correctly installed then you will not be able to access any BBC iPlayer content.
+If you are on Windows 8 this is built into your system, so you don't have to install anything.
+If you are on Windows 7 or earlier, then if you do not have Flash correctly installed then you will not be able to access any BBC iPlayer content.
 This page tells you how to install Flash.
 The instructions are for Microsoft Internet Explorer only.

 You must install Flash for Internet Explorer not Flash for Firefox - they are separate things.